 How many Qantas Dreamliners are in operation?

-As of February 2019 there there are approximately eight Qantas Dreamliner aircraft in operation.
+As of February 2019, there are approximately eight Qantas Dreamliner aircraft in operation.
 Another six or more are scheduled to come into service later in 2019.

 Qantas Dreamliner cabins and classes